-Wasting energy is one of the nastiest things we can do in life, to the planet, to our wallets, and even, fundamentally, to each other, which is why we’re delighted that it’s National Cut Your Energy Costs Day, this is one of those things where just a little bit of effort can pay huge dividends, for example in many cases, the savings you can make can be sufficient to pay for an entire vacation.
+National Cut Your Energy Costs Day on January 10 pays attention to an important, yet often overlooked subject, and is key for a host of reasons.
+Wasting energy is one of the nastiest things we can do in life, to the planet, to our wallets, and even, fundamentally, to each other.
+Perhaps most crucially for National Cut Your Energy Costs Day, this is one of those things where just a little bit of effort can pay huge dividends, for example in many cases, the savings you can make can be sufficient to pay for an entire vacation.

-National Cut Your Energy Costs Day - History
+National Cut Your Energy Costs Day timeline

 In Obinsk, Russia, the first nuclear power plant had a net output of five megawatts.
 President Dwight D. Eisenhower opened the first American power plant four years later.